projecthydra-labs/hydra-validations/README.md

  => ["Field value \"foo1\" is invalid", "Field value \"bar2\" is invalid"]
 ```

+### InclusionValidator

-**InclusionValidator** - Extends the ActiveModel version to validate inclusion of *each member* of an enumerable attribute value.
+Extends the ActiveModel version to validate inclusion of *each member* of an enumerable attribute value.

 See documentation for ActiveModel::Validations::InclusionValidator for usage and options.